zaidajani/send-msg-creator/README.md

 You are done!

-## Send messages to creator, and the creators email sent will get the message.
+## Send messages to creator, and the creator will read the message from their sentlist.

 ## Enjoy your powerfull application